signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 Finally, we're ready to see how a linear model performs on the train set versus the test set.

 * Run `split_data()` and `split_predict()` 100 times to generate predictions for 100 different train/test splits.
 For each prediction, calculate the associated RMSE against the true values.
-Plot the distribution of RMSEs for both the train set and the test set.
+Plot histograms of the RMSE values for both the train set and the test set on the same graph.
 Calculate their mean and standard deviation.
 How does the performance on the train set compare to the performance on the test set?

 $n$-fold cross-validation
 =========================